romanmurzac/DrivenPath/chapter_3/README.md

 #### Create profiles
 In `dbt` directory create a file named `profiles.yml` and copy the content from below.
 It will define the *default* profile used in project with *dev* environment only.
-Also, here are defined characteristics of the database.
+Also, here are defined characteristics of the database, including schema prefix `driven`.
 ```
 default:
   target: dev